thejamesgore/Personal-Projects/README.md

 Has been a great learning experience so far and I have lots more to add progressively overtime.

 ### bin
 Where projects go to die.
-I've liked built and trashed 5-10 side projects so far I created while working on larger ones to isolate and understand functinality better.
-All of those make it to the bin as they're incomplete and some of those get trashed and lost forever.
+I've likely built and trashed 5-10 side projects so far that I created while working on larger ones to isolate and understand functinality/concepts better.
+They can be considered as testing environments however some have potential to be interesting full blown projects themselves.

-The intent is to eventually turn some of those fully functional and something I can be proud to share alongside the main projects in this folder
+All of those that make it to the bin do so as they're incomplete/for testing - and of those that do, some get trashed and lost forever.

+The intent is to eventually flesh out these projects as my skills develop over time.